ezcatdb/clinicalcorpus-guidelines/_entity/Disease.md

 The following words, which indicate the ambiguous degree/state of disease, will be excluded from this entity.
 - advanced
 - severe

+Currently, the following words/phrases for stage of disease are tentatively annotated as [EntityProperty]().
+- stage I
+- stage II
+- stage IIIB
+- stage IV
+- stage IIIB/IV

 <!-- details -->